Battle of Tacna

-The Battle of Tacna, also known as the Battle of the Peak of the Alliance (Spanish: Batalla del Alto de la Alianza), effectively destroyed the Peru-Bolivian alliance against Chile, forged by a secret treaty signed in 1873.
-On 26 May 1880, the Chilean Northern Operations Army led by General Manuel Baquedano González, conclusively defeated the combined armies of Peru and Bolivia commanded by Bolivian President, General Narciso Campero.
-The battle took place at the Inti Urqu (Intiorko) hill plateau, a few miles north of the Peruvian city of Tacna.
-As a result, Bolivia was knocked out of the war, leaving Peru to fight the rest of the war alone.
-Also, this victory consolidated the Chilean domain over the Tarapacá Department.
-The territory was definitively annexed to Chile after the signing of the Tratado de Ancón, in 1884, which ended the war.
-Tacna itself remained under Chilean control until 1929.
+The Battle of Tacna, also known as the Battle of the Alto de la Alianza, was a battle that took place on May 26, 1880, at the plateau of the Alto de la Alianza, a hill a few miles north of the Peruvian city of Tacna.
+It effectively destroyed the Peru-Bolivian alliance against Chile, forged by a secret treaty signed in 1873.
+During the battle, the Chilean Northern Operations Army led by General Manuel Baquedano González conclusively defeated the combined armies of Peru and Bolivia commanded by Bolivian President, General Narciso Campero.

+As a result of the battle, Bolivia was knocked out of the war, leaving Peru to fight the rest of the war alone.
+The victory also consolidated the Chilean domain over the Peruvian department of Tarapacá.
+Following the signing of the Treaty of Ancón on October 20, 1883, the war concluded and the territory was definitively annexed to Chile.
+Tacna itself remained under Chilean control until signing of the Treaty of Lima in 1929.

 Prologue

 After their success in the Tarapacá campaign, the Chileans went quiet for some time.
 The Chilean government believed that with the capture of Tarapacá, Peru would sign a truce, allowing Chile to keep the recently gained territory as war compensation.
 Besides, the army had enlarged by mass civilian volunteers.
 By November, the Army of Northern Operations had 12,000 men.
 Finally, the control of Antofagasta meant an extra cash-flow from the saltpeter exports.
-This made possible to purchase weapons, clothes, food and other war materials the expanding army would require, easing the burden of war expenditures.
+This made it possible to purchase weapons, clothes, food and other war materials the expanding army would require, easing the burden of war expenditures.

 But, the lack of results generated popular discontent in Peru and Bolivia.
 Especially in the latter, the retreat from Camarones was a shame.
-This was determinant for the deposition of the President of Peru, Mariano Ignacio Prado, and his Bolivian counterpart, Hilarión Daza.
+This was the determinant for the deposition of the President of Peru, Mariano Ignacio Prado, and his Bolivian counterpart, Hilarión Daza.
 Both were deposed and replaced by Nicolás de Piérola and General Narciso Campero, respectively.
 Also, the loss of the Tarapacá Department stopped the earnings of the saltpeter trade, making the war financial weight heavier for the Allies.